schneider-san/Zaibatsu/README.md

 **`...
 Hard times make Stronger men; Stronger men make Soft times; Soft times make Hard times; and whilst mankind continues to bask in existence, these statements will always be true ...`**

-So I decided today, to strip off some potent features before publishing my modified version of the [modlishka project](https://github.com/drk1wi/Modlishka).
-This project utilizes and/or in some other words, abuses [`Google Forms`](https://forms.google.com/) Now, Google may alter if not terminate some of these features/addons (yet to be stated) rendered by Google Forms with the purpose of countering misuse, and for the betterment of our cyber eco-system.
+Before publishing this modified version of the [modlishka project](https://github.com/drk1wi/Modlishka), I removed so many potent codes and features for fear of what I think to be the most suitable expression, "BEC Cyber Terrorrism".
+This project utilizes and/or abuses [`Google Forms.`](https://forms.google.com/) Now, Google may alter if not terminate some of these features/addons ([check project wiki](https://github.com/schneider-san/Zaibatsu/wiki/Extended-Configuration-Format#additions)) rendered by Google Forms in an attempt to counter misuse, and for the betterment of our cyber eco-system.

 **`...
 Personally, I'd teach a friend 999+1 ways to beat his adversaries and observe closely his dynamics so that I too can better protect myself for the day that I become his adversary ...`**